QED1224/Toontown-Resources/Guide.md

 (Source: [Probability Rules](http://stattrek.com/probability/probability-rules.aspx).)

 However, given that each round is calculated independent of any prior results, we note that P(B|A) = P(B).
-Thus, the following equation can be used:
+Thus, the following equation can be used to determine the probability that a single cog will stay lured for N rounds:

 ```python
 Given (Max rounds - N) >= 0,